aarontgrogg/NoLoJS/index.md

 layout: home
 ---

-# NoLoJS

-Reduce the JS Workload with no- or lo-JS options.
+# Reduce the JS Workload with no- or lo-JS options

 > ***I have nothing against JS***, \
 > but it has better things to do \